RURAL MORTGAGE EXPERTS

 What is a rural mortgage loan?

+Rural mortgage loans are designed to help individuals purchase or develop properties in rural areas, often with the aim of supporting agricultural activities or simply promoting residence in less densely populated regions.
+Sometimes offered by specialist rural mortgage lenders who understand the nuances of rural property and farming needs.
 Rural mortgages are available for properties deemed rural based on specific criteria, which can include location, acreage and agricultural restrictions.
 For individuals interested in purchasing or refinancing a property outside of urban areas, understanding the specifics of a rural mortgage is crucial.
-At Mortgage Lane, we specialise in rural mortgage loans that cater to a variety of needs, particularly for those looking at properties that might typically face restrictions from mainstream rural lenders.
+We specialise in rural mortgage loans that cater to a variety of needs, particularly for those looking at properties that might typically face restrictions from mainstream rural lenders.
 A rural area mortgage can be particularly advantageous as it often comes with no acreage restrictions, which is a significant benefit for buyers interested in larger plots of land that might be used for a mix of residential and agricultural purposes.

 Our lenders provide borrowers with funding for properties that are mixed use, non-standard construction with or without agricultural ties without acreage restrictions allowing lending in conservation areas also!
 When applying for a mortgage on a property with significant land, it’s crucial to understand how acreage caps can impact your financing options.
 In the UK, most lenders have specific limits on the amount of land they will consider as part of a standard residential mortgage application.
 Typically, these caps range from about 10 to 15 acres.
 Properties exceeding these limits can sometimes be seen as commercial investments rather than residential purchases, which alters the lending criteria and the assessment process.